 But Mpayimana isn’t completely right.
 Election officials issued rules requiring any candidate campaigning on social media to submit all content to authorities 48 hours beforehand for approval.
 (The election commission reversed the decision early this month.)
 In May, a member of a banned political party, the United Democratic Forces (FDU) was found dead, with his head nearly severed off.
 The party claims the killing was a political assassination.

-“It’s the first time that an opponent can speak freely.”
 The candidates say they’re dealing with indirect forms of intimidation.
 A close friend of Rwigara’s disappeared around the time she wanted to announce her candidacy, causing her to delay several months.
 Habineza says members of his staff have been denied healthcare and supporters of his party have had their cows and other property seized.
 He himself gets strange phone calls and is accosted by strangers mocking him for attempting to run against Kagame.
 Mpayimana says friends and family members have distanced themselves from him.

 “Yes, they do this kind of harassment,” Habineza says.
 “It’s a starting process.
 I think if we push on, maybe things will be better.”